DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/ChartIntegration/description.md

 You can use the following **integrationOptions** to specify how PivotGrid fields should be converted to chart series:

 - **alternateDataFields**: Boolean
 Specifies whether to alternate data fields in the resulting chart.
+This demo sets the **alternateDataFields** field to **false**.

 - **dataFieldsDisplayMode**: *"singleAxis"* | *"splitAxes"* | *"splitPanes"*
-Specifies whether to display data on a single value axis, multiple axes, or on separate panes.
+Accepts one of the following values.

+    - *"singleAxis"* - values of all data fields are displayed on a single [value axis](/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/).
+    - *"splitAxes"* - each data field gets an individual value axis.
+Applies only if **putDataFieldsInto** is *"series"*.
+    - *"splitPanes"* - each data field gets an individual [pane](/Documentation/ApiReference/UI_Components/dxChart/Configuration/panes/).
+Applies only if **putDataFieldsInto** is *"series"*.

+    Applies only if the PivotGrid contains several [data fields](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/).
+In this demo, the **dataFieldsDisplayMode** property's value is *"splitPanes"*.

 - **inverted**: Boolean
-Specifies whether row field values form chart [series](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/), and column field values form [arguments](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/) (if **true**) or vice versa.
+If **true**, [row field](/Documentation/Guide/UI_Components/PivotGrid/Visual_Elements/#Headers) values go to the [chart arguments](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/) and [column field](/Documentation/Guide/UI_Components/PivotGrid/Visual_Elements/#Headers) values form [series](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/).
+If **false** - vice versa..

 - **putDataFieldsInto**: *"series"* | *"args"*
+Accepts one of the following values.

+    - *"args"* - data fields go to the Chart arguments.
-Specifies whether data fields go to the chart arguments or series.
+    - *"series"* - data fields go to the Chart series.

-This demo sets the **alternateDataFields** field to **false** and **dataFieldsDisplayMode** to *"splitPanes"*.

 ## Advanced Customization
 The **integrationOptions** object also can contain the following functions that allow you to process PivotGrid data before visualization and customize the Chart and its series: